College of PACS Administrated Programs

 The Master of Prevention Science program focuses on the practices and knowledge bases needed to be successful in the prevention science workforce.
 The curriculum for this degree program is specifically designed to provide an academic preparation for individuals interested in pursuing the International Certification and Reciprocity Consortium’s Certified Prevention Specialist (IC & RC CPS) credential.
 Students explore both the theoretical aspects of prevention science and applied practices.
 Combining the knowledge of specific, work-related principles with the mind-set of a liberal education allows students to approach new ideas, projects, and challenges by drawing upon multiple perspectives.

-- The Certificate in Administrative Leadership equips students with a more specialized understanding of leadership.
+- The Certificate in Organizational Leadership equips students with a more specialized understanding of leadership.

 - The Archaeoastronomy and Astronomy in Culture Certificate examines the role of astronomical knowledge within cultures and offers an academic credential in a new and growing field.